How to Set up Conversion Tracking in Google Analytics with Webflow

 Analyzing Conversion Data in Google Analytics

-Once you have set up conversion tracking in Google Analytics with Webflow, it’s important to understand how to analyze and interpret the conversion data effectively.
-This will enable you to gain valuable insights into the success of your marketing campaigns and make data-driven decisions to optimize your website's performance.
+Once you have set up conversion tracking in Google Analytics with Webflow, it’s important to understand how to analyze and interpret the conversion data effectively using Google Analytics measurement.
+To do this, you need to obtain your Google Analytics measurement ID and add it to your website.
+This will enable you to gain valuable insights into the success of your marketing campaigns and make data-driven decisions to optimize your website’s performance.

 Interpreting Conversion Reports in Google Analytics